-- Each business will have a unique set of pay codes/elements for the purposes of payroll integration
+- Each business will have a unique configuration of pay codes/elements for the purposes of payroll integration

 “Can Ento automatically determine someone’s pay rate based on their date of birth?”

 By design, Ento will never automatically change a staff base rate of pay without an approval step.
 Ento can provide information on upcoming birthdays (both in the Manager dashboard and in exportable reports) so that base rates can be adjusted at the right time, via an Ento workflow that includes appropriate approval and review steps.

 “Are there any rules/conditions Ento’s award interpreter can’t support?”

-While Ento’s award interpreter is powerful and flexible, and we have successfully automated award interpretation and timesheet-to-payroll processing for hundreds of organisations large and small, the nature and at-times contradictory way some awards are written mean there are a few things it cannot fully automate.
-These include:
+While Ento’s award interpreter is powerful and flexible and we have successfully automated award interpretation and timesheet-to-payroll processing for hundreds of organisations large and small, the ambiguity of some rules means it is not always practical or desirable to fully automate them.